 European Disability Card (DOC-B-18-03-11)

-The President gave the floor to Catherine who thanked the Belgian Disability Forum to have requested this point to be added on the agenda.
+The President gave the floor to the Director who thanked the Belgian Disability Forum to have requested this point to be added on the agenda.

 She explained that, in 2017, the Card had been launched in eight EU Member States (Belgium, Cyprus, Estonia, Finland, Italy, Malta, Romania, and Slovenia), that the efficiency of the use of such a Card depends on the number of Member States that participate.
 She explained that it was thus important to evaluate the situation in the Member States who joined the project of the European Commission and that it would also be of great interest to know what are the plans of the Commission to promote the Card and to enlarge the number of Member States to join the project.